 The extra sum at the end of the year means the employee has more cash in his hand to spend on his livelihood, giving him more flexibility on his expenditures.

 A considerable benefit is obtained in the repayment if the employer helps in repayment of loans you took to fund your study abroad.

-Fidelity, Chegg and Aetna were some of the companies which are pioneers in the field of this employee benefits.
+Fidelity, Chegg and Aetna were some of the companies that are pioneers in this employee benefits field.
 Off late, the likes of PwC and tech-giant Nvidia have also joined the trend.
-At present, 4% of the employers in the world are offering this benefit but the numbers are expected to rise steadily in the coming years.
-Let’s have a look at benefits of some of the companies.
+At present, 4% of the employers in the world are offering this benefit, but the numbers are expected to rise steadily in the coming years.
+So first, let’s look at the benefits provided by some of the companies.

-- Natixis, the global asset management company offers $5000 to employees working for more than five years, along with annual amount of $1000 every year for the next five years.
+- Natixis, the global asset management company, offers $5000 to employees working for more than five years and an annual amount of $1000 every year for the next five years.

 Why Savings Are A Source Of Income

 Heard of the ancient saying, “A penny saved is a penny earned?”

 If you don’t implement this already, now is the time to do so.

 Study abroad is not exactly a pocket-friendly program, & with the increasing exchange rate difference, managing your day-to-day expenses is the most challenging part of the experience.